Blackfynn/blackfynn-public-coding-challenge/README.md

 ## Logistics

-Because we are primarily a scala developement group and understandingthe potential overhead to set up the service, database, etc., we've provided a base REST service framework (derived from https://developer.lightbend.com/guides/akka-http-quickstart-scala/).
+Because we are primarily a Scala developement group and understanding the potential overhead to set up the service, database, etc., we've provided a base REST service framework (derived from https://developer.lightbend.com/guides/akka-http-quickstart-scala/).
 Please